Nalu116/Interplanetary-Trajectory-/README.md

 ephem.m pulls and propagates JPL spice data from a .mat file

-Lamberts_Problem.m solves Lambert's Problem using Battin's method where user inputs two position vectors, the estimated time of flight, grafitational parameters, and some boundry values for numerical solver.
+lambert_solver.m solves Lambert's Problem using Battin's method where user inputs two position vectors, the estimated time of flight, grafitational parameters, and some boundry values for numerical solver.

 EDL where art thou...